comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 fi
 ```
-[Fig11][This script shows the algorithms for creating the car]
+[Fig12][The above script shows the algorithms for creating the car]

 The following steps summarize the algorithms to create a new car in the system:
 1. Check number of arguments (model, color, pp).
 If 4 then continue, if not "message", exit.
 1. Atribute variables
 1. move to the database folder and write to ```maincarfile.txt``` with one extra line.
 Not erasing other entries.
 1. Create car trip file ```$plate.txt```
-1.Move to scripts folder and run the frame script
+1.Move to scripts folder and run the frame script to show the results

 problems and solutions:
 -----------------